 MEMORY VERSE: “I am leaving you with a gift – peace of mind and heart.
 And the peace I give the world cannot give.
 So don’t be troubled or afraid.”
 JOHN 14:27 (NLT)

-This Week’s Finish Line: Trusting God Gives Me Peace in any Circumstance
+This Week’s Finish Line: Trusting God Gives Us Peace in Any Circumstance

 Bring It Home Activities